Flofy-Dev/rainway-source/README.md

 5. Create a new Pull Request

 ## More info
-You can join the official Discord here! https://discord.com/invite/B7KsMcEY4A The website of Rainway is https://rainway.xyz.
+You can join the official Discord here! https://discord.com/invite/B7KsMcEY4A <br>
+The website of Rainway is https://rainway.xyz.
 You can check it out here!

 <!-- Markdown link & img dfn's -->